 Your iPhone and Surface work great together.
 You can use Apple or Microsoft apps and services to connect your devices.
 Get your pictures, files, and contacts anywhere, with whatever device you use.

 Some apps might not be available in all countries or regions.

 Get iTunes for your Surface

 If you're already using iCloud, you can keep using it to sync your photos, contacts, and bookmarks to your Surface.

-- On your Surface, download iCloud for Windows from Apple Support.
+- On your Surface, download iCloud for Windows from the Microsoft store.

 - Install iCloud for Windows, then restart your device.

 - iCloud will open and ask you to sign in.
 If you don't see it, go to Start , search for iCloud, and then select it.

 - Choose what you want to sync to your Surface and select apply.

 Sync your iPhone and Surface using OneDrive